keremilhan/kerem-board/README.md

   - Included one-time script for syncing the database with dummy data for test users.

 Kerem Board project exemplifies the power of the MERN stack in developing a personalized task management solution.
 The combination of user authentication, dynamic task visualization, and task-focused features provides a comprehensive tool for users to streamline their task management process.

+## Future Features

+### Drag and Drop for Task Status Change
+- Implement the ability for users to change the status of tasks using drag and drop functionality, providing a more interactive and intuitive task management experience.

+### User Guidance with Introjs or Driverjs
+- Integrate Introjs or Driverjs to provide onboarding guidance for users, explaining how to use the application effectively and showcasing its key features.

+### Use React Portal for Modals
+- Enhance modal functionality by implementing React Portals, ensuring a smooth and efficient rendering of modals in the application.

+### User Confirmation Email on Registration
+- Implement a feature to send confirmation emails to users upon registration.
+Users should be able to complete the registration process by clicking on a confirmation link sent to their email.

+### Forgot Password Feature
+- Add a "Forgot Password" feature, allowing users to reset their passwords by providing a secure and user-friendly process.

+### User Profile Update
+- Enable registered users to update their names and passwords, providing them with the flexibility to manage their account information.

+### Export Filtered Tasks as Excel or PDF Report
+- Users can generate reports in Excel or PDF format for the tasks that have been filtered, providing a convenient way to analyze and share task data.

+### Cross-Platform Compatibility with Mobile App
+- Expand the application's reach by adding a mobile app, ensuring users can access and manage their tasks seamlessly across various platforms.

+If you are interested in contributing to the project, especially in improving code quality and implementing these features, please feel free to collaborate.
+Contributions and suggestions are welcome!